arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 <a name="Ex4Task5" />
 #### Task 5 - Verification ####

-In this task, you will deploy the application to Windows Azure and access its HTTPS endpoint to verify that your enabled SSL successfully.
+In this task, you will deploy the application to Microsoft Azure and access its HTTPS endpoint to verify that your enabled SSL successfully.

 1. Switch back to Visual Studio.
 If you closed the project, you will need to reopen it from **Ex4-SecuringAppWithSSL\Begin** in the **Source** folder of the lab.